34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 A Shopify store is equipped to look pretty good right out of the box.
 This both means that it’s simple to put up a beautiful storefront and you are competing with similarly lovely looking stores.

-What makes a Shopify store great isn’t just one thing.
+What makes a Shopify website great is more than just one thing.
 It is multifaceted and depends on your particular customer base.
-One thing is for sure: you need to be more visible and enticing than your competitors.
+But, one thing is for sure: you need to be more visible and enticing than your competitors.

 While your target market may be unique to your vertical, there are many site improvements that any customer will appreciate.

 • A unique and striking storefront.
-The fact is that ugly sites don’t inspire people to stick around.
-Many brands have moved toward minimal and modern design aesthetics, moving beyond the standard Shopify themes available and utilizing a powerful page builder for a totally customized storefront.
+The upfront fact is that ugly sites don’t inspire people to stick around.
+Many brands have moved toward modern and minimalistic design aesthetics, moving beyond the standard Shopify themes available and utilizing a powerful page builder for a totally customized storefront with a clean and simple design.

-• Stunning photography.
-Really great stores have incredible imagery to go along with that freshly designed site experience.
-You want to represent your amazing products in the most flattering (and descriptive) way from a shopper’s first visit to the site all the way to when they click that buy button.
+• Stunning product photography.
+Really great online stores have incredible high-quality imagery to match a freshly designed site experience.
+You want to represent your amazing products in the most flattering (and descriptive) way, from a shopper’s first visit all the way to when they click that buy button.

 • Free shipping!
-The power of this offer is undeniable.
-Even if the final cost ends up being the same (or more), shoppers do not want to pay for shipping.
+The power of this offer for an online business is undeniable.
+Shoppers never want to pay for shipping, even if the final cost ends up being the same (or more).
 A whopping 73% of consumers said that free shipping greatly impacts their decision to buy.

 • Descriptive product pages.
-You have to understand what your online store is replacing—the in-person shopping experience.
-In the store, shoppers can pick up a product, look at it from all sides, get a feel for texture.
-You have to do that with only photos, videos, and detailed descriptions.
-If they fully understand what they are buying, they are less likely to return it.
-So, be descriptive!
+Your online store is replacing an in-person shopping experience.
+In the store, shoppers can pick up a product, and get a feel for texture.
+You have to do that with product photography, videos, and detailed descriptions.
+So, get creative and be descriptive!

-#cta-paragraph-pb#First get inspired by these amazing stores, then learn how to get started with our Ultimate Guide to Starting Your Shopify Store.
+First, get inspired by these great examples of the best Shopify stores, then learn how to get started with our Ultimate Guide to Starting Your Shopify Store.

 Just as there are many reasons why a store may succeed, there are loads of reasons why they may fail.
 Some of these reasons are the flip side of what makes a store great.